d-s-g/d-s-g.github.io/projects/bullhorn-integrations.md

 - Update DNS to point to the new production site

 Once this was complete, I could then build the frontend.
-The front end was mostly straight forward, we used facetwp to allow for quick ajax searches.
+This was mostly straight forward, we used facetwp to allow for quick ajax searches.
 The only tricky thing was managing state on the front end of the application.